inochoi/Alexa-Skill-Inspiration/README.md

 ### Example 2
 Alexa, i want to know how many calories i burned.
-- *Ok, tell me how many mile you ran or walked.*
+<em>- Ok, tell me how many mile you ran or walked.</em> <br />
-i ran 5 miles and walked 2 miles
+i ran 5 miles and walked 2 miles   <br />
-- *You burned 572 calories running and burned 163 calories walking.
+<em>- You burned 572 calories running and burned 163 calories walking.
 Total of 735 calories.
-Good job!*
+Good job!</em>

 # Technologies Used